|

 C Do not introduce any non-native plants or animals.

-The scrub area is identified on map 2 as N7.
+C Do not use any machinery without prior approval from the Project Officer.
+SCRUB Location and Description Gregynog Land The scrub area is identified on map 2 as N7.
 It is situated on south facing slope upon The Warren.
 The scrub species comprises predominantly of mature gorse.
 The underlying grassland is that of unimproved grassland with foxgloves and native grasses.

 Environmental Objectives